JackieNevermind/challenge1-marketing-website/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

 ---

+### Web development: **accessibility

+My goal is to add accessibility to the site.
+The quick thing I did was to add "alt" attributes to the "img" tags

+Also, always specify the width and height of an image.
+If width and height are not specified, the page might flicker while the image loads.

+Aded description to all “img”

+Add name Company It`s must help with searh to client

+In our website the code was not specified id="search-engine-optimization" so our link did`t work

+I also tried to make a braille keyboard, but when I stareted to study this issue, I realized that a javascript was needed there.

 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.